-GENERAL.
+UNCERTAINTY REGARDING PATENTS AND PROTECTION OF PROPRIETARY TECHNOLOGY.
 Our ability to compete successfully may depend, in part, on our ability to obtain and protect patents, protect trade secrets and operate without infringing the proprietary rights of others.
-Our policy is to seek to protect our proprietary position by, among other methods, filing U.S. and foreign patent applications relating to our technology, inventions and improvements that are important to the development of our business.
+Certain robotic medical technology underlying our products is the subject of a United States patent issued to IBM, which IBM has agreed not to enforce against the manufacture and sale of our products.
+We have been issued four U.S. patents and filed seven patent applications covering various aspects of our technology.